How To Make Pancakes from Scratch

 - Add this wet mixture to the dry ingredients, and whisk to create a smooth batter with no lumps.

 - Finally, whisk in the melted butter.
 Allow the batter to rest for a few minutes to thicken.

 - Cook for a few minutes on each side.
 Wait until small bubbles begin to form on the top of the batter before flipping with a spatula.
-You’ll know they are done when the dome of the pancake bounces back a bit when touched.
+You’ll know they are done when the dome of the ideal pancake bounces back a bit when touched.

 Easy Homemade Pancakes Tips & Tricks

 So you want to make your new favorite pancake recipe from scratch at home?
 Here are a few extra tips!